Masum-Billah1/CSE4212-Artificial-Intelligence-Lab/Assignment1/readme.md

 # README.md

 ## Introduction
-This repository contains code snippets in a Jupyter Notebook (.ipynb) file demonstrating various mathematical functions and their graphical representations using Python libraries such as NumPy and Matplotlib.
+This directory contains code snippets in a Jupyter Notebook (.ipynb) file demonstrating various mathematical functions and their graphical representations using Python libraries such as NumPy and Matplotlib.

 ## Contents
 - **Mathematical_Functions.ipynb**: Jupyter Notebook file containing Python code snippets.